jint-method/actor-model-prototype/readme.md

 ```

 If a message should never stop attempting to find a recipient and `Infinity` value can be used instead of an integer.

+On low-end devices (<= 4gb RAM) disconnected inboxes are removed every minute.

+On all other devices disconnected inboxes are removed every 5 minutes.